List of deaths at the Berlin Wall: Controversy about the number of casualties

 The exact number of casualties is unknown.
-There are different numbers that each derive from different investigations that used different definitions of what a victim in this case should be.
-Therefore, the numbers are hardly comparable.
-On top of that, some results are published infrequently or investigations were ceased with a provisional number.
+There are different numbers deriving from different investigations, each using its own definition of 'victim', making it difficult to compare their numbers.
+Moreover, in some cases investigations were interrupted, yielding only a provisional result.
 There is also a publicly held controversy between two groups regarding the number of victims.
 The opponents are the Arbeitsgemeinschaft 13.
 August and the ZZF.
 The former's numbers are higher, as they include, according to ZZF's Hans-Hermann Hertle, victims with an unclear or unsure connection to the border regime.
 After the ZZF published its interim results in August 2006, Alexandra Hildebrandt of the Arbeitsgemeinschaft has accused them of withholding numbers to invoke a more positive picture of East Germany.
 She argues that the ZZF project was funded by a coalition of social democrats and leftists.

 In 2008 the Arbeitsgemeinschaft claimed that since 1961 222 people had died because of the Berlin Wall.
 Hertle doubted these numbers, as they evidently included some survivors.
 As of 2006, 36 survivors were listed as deceased because of the Wall, and some victims were mentioned more than once.
 Because of these shortcomings, he assessed the list as an "extensive record of suspected cases" that "failed to set up a scientifically verifiable standard".
 Berlin's Governing Mayor Klaus Wowereit commented on the dispute with the words "Every single dead was one too many."
 In 2009, Hildebrandt reported of 245 dead caused by the Wall.
 According to her research, the first Wall victim was a suicidal GDR officer and not Ida Siekmann, as Hildebrandt also included border guards that committed suicide and cold cases of bodies found in boundary waters in her list.
 Another difference in Hertle's and Hildebrandt's list can be explained by the fact that Hertle had additional access to incomplete files from transport police.
 Therefore, their accounts vary in regard to the people that died of natural causes during border controls.
 Hurtle argues with a total of 251 of such cases, while Hildebrandt only compiled 38 of these cases.